The recent TV adaptation of The Handmaid’s Tale has been a smash hit with critics and audiences alike.

 But did you know that Hulu’s series isn’t the first interpretation of Canadian writer Margaret Atwood’s 1985 novel to be brought to the screen?

-With the ten-part first season of The Handmaid’s Tale concluding earlier this summer and a long wait until new episodes arrive in 2018, let’s take a look back at the original film adaptation, which starred a very familiar face for Downton Abbey fans.
+With the third season of The Handmaid’s Tale set to begin next month, let’s take a look back at the original film adaptation, which starred a very familiar face for Downton Abbey fans.

 Released in cinemas in 1990, the movie featured Elizabeth McGovern, who played Downton‘s Cora, as Moira – the character portrayed by Orange Is the New Black star Samira Wiley in the TV series.